-&lt;sup>19 See Code 9.
-"Dishonesty" of the Student Code of Conduct at the following link: https://www.rwu.edu/student-handbook/student-code-conduct may include any facts or information presented in support of or opposition to an allegation, including, but not limited to, text messages, email exchanges, timelines, receipts, photographs, etc. The Investigator may also consider additional documents, items, or other relevant information.
+Both the Complainant and the Respondent are permitted to provide other relevant evidence to the Investigator.
+For instance, evidence may include any facts or information presented in support of or opposition to an allegation, including, but not limited to, text messages, email exchanges, timelines, receipts, photographs, etc. The Investigator may also consider additional documents, items, or other relevant information.